 4. It is well-attested that in the months before his death Mozart did believe that he was being poisoned.
 The Mozart family talked about the rumors for decades, without seeming to come to any conclusion about them.
 (After Mozart’s death, Salieri taught Mozart’s son).
 Beethoven, a friend and admirer of both men, seems not to have believed the rumors, but others did.

 5. The rumors became especially loud after 1823, 31 years after Mozart’s death, apparently in connection with some court intrigue of that time.
-(These would have been the rumors that inspired Pushkin’s play).
-As time went on, the rumors became more and more lurid and anti-Semitic, and eventually they were picked up by Nazis.
+(These would have been ones that inspired Pushkin’s play).
+As time went on, they became more and more lurid and anti-Semitic, and eventually they were picked up by Nazis.

 6. Salieri died in a state of dementia after an unsuccessful suicide attempt.
-On his deathbed he denied the poisoning rumors to at least one person.
-A report that he confessed on his deathbed is highly unreliable.
+On his deathbed he denied that he poisoned Mozart at least once.
+The report that he confessed on his deathbed is highly unreliable.

 We are left with the peculiarly unsatisfactory conclusion that these rumors cannot be dismissed, but are impossible to prove or disprove, and that this situation which seems highly unlikely ever to change.
 We are left with the original question: how could a scandal of this type ever give its name to a deep metaphysical principle?

 To begin with, Akhmatova and Mandelstam’s Salieri and Mozart are entirely based on Pushkin.
-Pushkin seems to have taken the story at face value, but it seems unlikely that his use of this story in his play was intended as serious history.
+Pushkin seems to have taken the story at face value, but it seems unlikely that he intended for his play to be taken as serious history.
 Akhmatova’s theory that Mozart represents Mickiewicz is on the whole doubtful.
 It may be that the contrast between hard-working Salieri and fast-working Mozart was based on the Pushkin / Mickiewicz contrast, but Salieri’s criticism of Mozart’s frivolity also could have been (and was) applied to Pushkin (by Bestuzhev and Zhukovsky).
-On the other hand, Salieri’s feelings about the dignity of art seem to have been shared by Mandelstam (and Akhmatova).
+However, Salieri’s expressed feelings about the dignity of art were shared by Mandelstam (and Akhmatova).

-You also have to wonder whether Mandelstam was teasing or simply being perverse, since the only alternative theory is that he was poorly-informed and that his understanding of the world was bizarre.
-As for the perversity theory, Nadezhka Mandelstam says (p.
+You also have to wonder whether Mandelstam was teasing or being perverse.
+Nadezhka Mandelstam says (p.
 9) that Mandelstam was a hopeless debater… It was easy to draw him into a debate about general philosophical problems.
 She also reports (p.
 13) that Akhmatova, “knowing how difficult it was to get anything sensible out of him [Mandelstam]” would ask questions of Nadezhka, rather than her husband, whenever she wanted to find out what Mandelstam really thought about anything.

-If you accept the alternative theory, that Mandelstam was serious, it makes Mandelstam seem tobe the inhabitant of in a hothouse, funhouse-mirror world where the compass points east and west.
+By contrast, if you believe that Mandelstam was serious, that makes Mandelstam seem to be the inhabitant of in a hothouse, funhouse-mirror world where the compass points east and west.
 He gets everything wrong, and one wonders how he could have come up with the Mozart-Salieri principle if he had ever listened to either composer.
 Mandelstam’s Mozart was a free-wheeling, expressive romantic who composes on impulse, but Mozart’s music is formally more demanding than Salieri’s.
 Mozart just worked faster, possibly because he started his training at an earlier age and as a result was the more masterful craftsman, but maybe just because he had the habit of working things out in his head before writing them down.
-As for the dignity of the artist, Mozart was hardly the clown Salieri thought he was, and it seems likely that Salieri’s accusations against Mozart are standing in for similar accusations made against Pushkin, whom Mandelstam worshipped.
+As for the dignity of the artist, Mozart was hardly the clown the Salieri in the play accused him of being, and even seems possible that Salieri’s accusations against Mozart in the play stand in for similar accusations made against Pushkin.